withertech/SteamScraper/docs/CONFIGINI.md

 `[main]`, `[<PLATFORM>]`

 #### gameListFolder="/home/pi/RetroPie/roms"
 Sets the game list export folder.
-By default Skyscraper exports the game list to the same directory as the rom input folder.
+By default Steamscraper exports the game list to the same directory as the rom input folder.
 This enables you to change that to a non-default location.

 NOTE!
 If this is set in the `[main]` section it will automatically add `/<PLATFORM>` to the end of the path.
 If you want better control consider adding it to a `[<PLATFORM>]` section instead where it will be used as is.